act65/Jupyter/Notes.md

 * The greater the depth the more the gradients vanish/explode.
 How do deep conv nets avoid this?
 Normalise the weights to be on average 1.
 Thus, between each layer $\delta \cdot w = \delta \cdot 1$.
 That applies to linear depth, but what about residual nets?
 * How does dropout work in conv nets? it is not like we have hidden layers were it is not a big deal if nodes disappear.
 The means between each layer you need to be able to ??
 Dropping a node is the same as removing a column?
+* CNNs are attractive because of their efficiency.
+The weight tying means that less parameters need to be learned.
+This is why recurrent NNs are also capable of learning interesting things in/with reasonable amount of training data and computational steps.
+ * This seems really important.
+How can it be taken further?
+ * This also seems deeply linked with the use of convolution?